 It turns out that with all the networks occupied “on paper,” a large enterprise can use only 15–20% of the entire address space it has.
 The other addresses are not used.
 And it is complicated to correct this situation since network optimization by moving network nodes scattered throughout the IT landscape into one network is a global problem that is difficult to solve for any corporate system.

-According to the documents and on paper, we have a shortage of IPv4 addresses, but in reality, there is no shortage; there are only organizations that inefficiently and not frugally use their IPv4 resources.
+According to the documents and on paper, we have a shortage of IPv4 addresses, but in reality, there is no shortage; there are only organizations that inefficiently and not frugally use.
 These resources could be helpful today for the development of the digital economy of any country if they could be shared with other Internet users.

 What are the possible ways to solve this problem?